keymanapp/help.keyman.com/developer/language/guide/keyboard-author.md

 ### File types
 Keyman Developer uses the [Keyman file types](../../current-version/reference/file-types/) to compile and build a keyboard.

+### File layout
+Your Keyman keyboard is grouped into one of the three folders:
+* release: keyboards with full source that pass our stringent quality checks, Unicode only, generally no PUA
+* legacy: binary distributions of keyboards, migrated from Tavultesoft servers, Unicode and non-Unicode
+* experimental: keyboards that have not yet passed the quality check, available from the 'experimental' category in Keyman apps with Keyman 10 and later.
+Unicode only, but PUA is acceptable.

+Visit [Keyman Developer structure for standard keyboard source file folders](../../current-version/reference/file-layout) for more information.

 ### Font
 A font is a graphical representation of text that may include a different typeface, point size, weight, color, or design.
 If you've read or received a message via Keyman that is displayed as square boxes, the most likely cause is that your device does not support the language or script.
-[More about font](https://keyman.com/fonts/).
+This is how to properly [include font(s) into the keyboard package](../../keyboards/github/step-2#toc-including-fonts-in-your-keyboard-package), and [how to fix square boxes related to font](https://keyman.com/fonts/).

 ## G {#g-glossary}